ReqApi/tv/ts/information.md

 # Why is this the worst repositry ever?
 If you want to know:
 - Leave the repository
-- Navigate to this directory using your Linux command line
+- Navigate to this directory using your Linux/Unix command line
 - Have a nice day